Aaron Evans: PSM Makassar

-Evans' signed with PSM Makassar for the Indonesian Liga 1 2019 season.
+Evans signed with PSM Makassar for the 2019 Liga 1 season on 14 January 2019.
 He debuted on 26 January 2019 in a 2018–19 Piala Indonesia game vs Kalteng Putra with PSM winning 2–1.
-He played in his debut AFC Cup match vs Home United at Jalan Besar Stadium in Singapore on 27 February 2019.
-His Liga 1 debut game vs Semen Padang was in the first round on 20 May 2019.
-PSM won 1-0 and Evans played 90 mins.
+He played in his debut AFC Cup match against Home United at Jalan Besar Stadium in Singapore on 27 February 2019.
+His Liga 1 debut game against Semen Padang was in the first round on 20 May 2019.
+PSM won 1–0 and Evans played 90 mins.

-He scored his first goal for PSM playing in the second leg of the 2019 AFC Cup ASEAN Semi final vs Becamex Binh Duong, with PSM winning the game 2–1.
+He scored his first goal for PSM playing in the second leg of the 2019 AFC Cup ASEAN Semi final against Vietnamese club Becamex Binh Duong, with PSM winning the game 2–1.
 PSM made the final of the 2018–19 Piala Indonesia.
 The two legged final resulted in Persija Jakarta winning the first leg 1–0 at home.
-The second leg in Makassar saw PSM win 2-0 with Evans scoring the first goal and then providing an assist for the second.
-As a result, PSM became Piala Indonesia Champions and earned the right to play in AFC Cup 2020.
+The second leg in Makassar saw PSM win 2–0 with Evans scoring the first goal and then providing an assist for the second.
+As a result, PSM became Piala Indonesia Champions and earned the right to play in 2020 AFC Cup.
 The Piala Indonesia Final Leg 1 played at Gelora Bung Karno Stadium in Jakarta was played in front of 70,306 fans, making it the 15th highest attendance at a football game in the world in 2019.

 PSS Sleman

-He joined PSS Sleman in January for the 2020 Liga 1 season.
-His debut for PS Sleman came in Round 1 of Liga 1 vs PSM Makassar at Andi Mattalata Stadium in Maksassar on 1 March 2020.
+Evans joined PSS Sleman on 29 January 2020 for the 2020 Liga 1 season.His debut for PS Sleman came in Round 1 of Liga 1 against PSM Makassar at Andi Mattalata Stadium in Maksassar on 1 March 2020.
 PSM won the game 2–1.
-He scored his first goal for PSS vs Persib Bandung in Round 3 in Bandung.
+He scored his first goal for PSS against Persib Bandung in Round 3 in Bandung.
 After the suspension of Liga 1 2020 due to COVID-19, he re-signed for the 2021 Liga 1 season.
-His first appearance for the season was in the second game of the pre season 2021 Menpora Cup vs Persela.
+His first appearance for the season was in the second game of the pre season 2021 Menpora Cup against Persela.

-NorthEast United FC
+NorthEast United

-On September 24th 2022, he signed for ISL side NorthEast United.

-On 8 October 2022 he made his Indian Super League debut coming on as a late substitute in their controversial 1-0 away defeat to Bengaluru.
+After spending six years in Indonesia, Evans signed for Indian Super League club NorthEast United on 25 September 2022.
+On 8 October 2022, he made his Indian Super League debut coming on as a late substitute in their controversial 1–0 away defeat to Bengaluru.
+He scored his first goal for the club in a 2–1 lost to ATK Mohun Bagan on 10 November.
+Evans spent one season at the club and registered 19 league appearances and scored two goals.

+Dandenong Thunder

+After six months without a club, Evans returned to his homeland in January 2024 signing for Dandenong Thunder in the NPL Victoria.
+He make his debut on 10 February 2024 in a 2–1 lost to Hume City.
+Evans made 4 appearances for the club and departed in March 2024.